-Richmond is making it a priority to transition to a circular economy through its Community Energy and Emissions Plan 2050.
-In a circular economy, waste is reduced or eliminated by transforming how products and services are designed, manufactured and used.
-Key strategies include maximizing the value of resources and reducing carbon emissions as well as encouraging responsible consumption and minimizing waste.
+Other key strategies in the City's Community Energy and Emissions Plan 2050 and Richmond Circular City Strategy include maximizing the value of resources and reducing carbon emissions as well as encouraging responsible consumption and minimizing waste.
 These actions are part of the global effort to be more sustainable and reduce environmental impacts.